 If bit 0 of LCT byte 8/40 is set to 1, LCT byte 15/47 is used as a mask.
-The mask governs which changes in data set status and Communications-Pac status will cause (1) the entire contents of Communications-Pac line register 5 to be written to LCT byte 14/46 and (2) subsequent action(s) to be taken based on the settings of bits 1, 2, and 3 of LCT byte 8/40.
+The mask governs which changes in data set status and adapter status will cause (1) the entire contents of adapter line register 5 to be written into LCT byte 14/46 and (2) subsequent action(s) to be taken based on the settings of bits 1, 2, and 3 of LCT byte 8/40.

-Each of the bit positions in the mask corresponds to the status category indicated by that same bit position in LCT byte 14/46 and in line register 5 of the Communications-Pac.
-If a bit in the mask is set to 1, the action described in the
+Each of the bit positions in the mask corresponds to the status category indicated by that same bit position in LCT byte 14/46 and in line register 5 of the adapter.
+If a bit in the mask is set to 1, the action described in the preceding paragraph will occur whenever a Processor firmware scan reveals that the contents of that same bit position in line register 5 are not identical to the contents of that bit position in LCT byte 14/46.